 - Your bins being moved and blocking driveways.

 Can I buy a bigger bin?

-If you live in a household of more than 6 permanent residents or a family member in the household suffers a medical condition, then you can request a bigger bin.
 You cannot buy additional bins or replace a smaller bin with a bigger bin.
 The council is committed to increasing the amount of household waste that is recycled.